-Furthermore, the relation between PUSH-from-memory and POP-to-memory is such that it allows the instruction sequence: PUSH [ESP+n] POP [ESP+n] to have the desirable property of both instructions referencing the same memory location.
+Furthermore, the relation between PUSH-from-memory and POP-to-memory is such that it allows the instruction sequence: PUSH [ESP+n] POP [ESP+n]

 3. Use of Code Breaks to Debug 86/286 Operating Systems

 The RF bit in the EFLAGS register is cleared by a 16-bit IRET, making it difficult to use the on-chip debug registers to set code breakpoints to debug 16-bit operating systems.
 Data breakpoints work fine in all cases, and code breakpoints work fine as long as all interrupt handlers are 32-bits and return with 32-bit IRETs or task switches.
 In 16-bit environments, software debuggers should use the CC (single byte INT 3 instruction) to place software breakpoints in code.